 2. Natural lakes and ponds, not designated as a shoreline, that do not receive water from the OHWM of a Type 1, 2, 3, or 4 stream shall be Type 3 ponds.

-3. Lakes or ponds not designated as a shoreline that are connected to a Type 1 stream shall be Type 1 ponds.
-(Ord.
-2008-46 § 1 (part), 2008).

-15.27.506 Wetland rating system.

-A. Wetlands within the city of Yakima are defined in YMC 15.27.200 and are shown on the data maps referenced in YMC 15.27.507.
-Most, but not all, of the wetlands within the city of Yakima occur near streams.
-The functional properties for wetlands are identified in YMC 15.27.504 and 15.27.603.

-B. For regulatory purposes, wetlands are classified into four categories according to the wetland rating system found in YMC 15.27.603(B).
-(Ord.
-2008-46 § 1 (part), 2008).

 15.27.507 Maps.

-Certain fish and wildlife habitat and hydrologically related critical areas have been inventoried and are depicted on a series of paper and electronic maps.
+Certain fish and wildlife habitat conservation areas have been inventoried and are depicted on a series of paper and electronic maps.
 The maps do not officially define the extent or characteristics of specific critical areas, but rather the potential physical boundaries and characteristics.
 Maps may be both regulatory and nonregulatory in nature as described below:

 15.27.508 Prohibited uses.

-The following uses and activities are prohibited within a designated hydrologically related critical area:
+The following uses and activities are prohibited within a designated fish and wildlife habitat conservation areas:

 15.27.509 General policies and standards

-The following policies and standards shall apply to any development, construction, or use carried out within a designated hydrologically related critical area:
+The following policies and standards shall apply to any development, construction, or use carried out within a designated fish and wildlife conservation area:

-N. Development, construction, or uses within the hydrologically related critical area shall be mitigated using mitigation sequencing as outlined in YMC 15.27.307;
+N. Development, construction, or uses within the fish and wildlife conservation area shall be mitigated using mitigation sequencing as outlined in YMC 15.27.307;

 Article IV.
-Water Dependency Development Standards and Buffer Requirements
+Buffer Requirements